sparkyniner/Netryx-Astra-V2-Geolocation-Tool/README.md

 **Repetitive architecture causes false positives.** Chain stores, suburban housing developments, rows of identical apartment blocks — these genuinely look the same from street level.
 Spatial consensus helps (a cluster of nearby matches beats a single isolated outlier), but it's not bulletproof, especially at large search radii (10km+) where there are more look-alike candidates.
 This is an unsolved problem in the field, not a limitation specific to Netryx.

+**Coverage gaps exist in some areas.** Rural areas, developing countries, newly built neighborhoods, and indoor spaces may have limited or no street-level imagery available for indexing.

 **This is not a real-time system.** Running MASt3R on 500 candidates takes several minutes on a consumer GPU.
 This is designed for forensic analysis — investigative journalism, human rights documentation, OSINT research, insurance fraud investigation — not for navigation or live tracking.